lilKriT/webpack-first-app/README.md

 Should only be used in development, not production.
 HMR is ON by default.
 You can (but don't have to) provide entry points manually.

+# Tree Shaking

+Aka, removing unused code.
+Set mode do development.
+Set optimization: usedExports: true.
+Also, add
+sideEffects: false
+to package.json
+This way the "dead code" will not get bundled.

+A side effect is code that does something specific when imported (more than just exposing a function) If you have side effects, instead of sideEffects: false, provide an array of files with side effects.
+Caution, this will treeshake ALL the files.
+Including css.
+Add "\*.css" to the sideEffects.
+You can also add that in module.rules.